 - Essential resources - key resources to guide authors and others through the review process

 Would you like to become a Cochrane review author?
-Click here for more information about standard requirements and making contact with The Cochrane Collaboration.
+Click here for more information about standard requirements and making contact with Cochrane.

 For individual support on your review, please contact your Cochrane Review Group or your nearest Cochrane Centre.